GiggInnovations/gigg-knowledge-base/gpt_challengesettings.md

 ## Challenge Settings > General

 This section controls core details, sharing options, and high-level actions for your competition.
+Takes place in Gigg.

 ---